TheEletricboy/2019-10-javascript-hmtl-personal/Deploying to Tizen, PS4, Amazon Fire.md

 2. On samsung TV have developer mode active
 3. Get the project open on Tizen:
-		Connect to TV using its IP address, scan remote device manager
+		Connect to TV using its IP address, scan remote device manager In APPS press 12345 and input your IP

 4. Click on your project file in the hierarchy> Debug as> the samsung TV